isabella232/OfficeDocs-FastTrack-pr.th-TH/fasttrack/eligibility.md

 #### <a name="onedrive-for-business"></a>OneDrive for Business

-  - OneDrive for Business ที่มี Office
+  - OneDrive for Business พร้อม Office
   - OneDrive for Business Plan 1
   - OneDrive for Business Plan 2